Prince William married his long-time girlfriend Kate Middleton on 29 April 2011. Today, let’s take a look back at the ceremony and the couple.

 The couple returned to Anglesey while William worked as a search and rescue pilot, and supported The Queen.
 They made Kensington Palace their London base and were gifted Anmer Hall at Sandringham by The Queen.
 In 2017, following the retirement of Prince Philip, the couple announced that they would return to London permanently to take up a more active role as full-time royals.

-Today, the Duke and Duchess of Cambridge are full-time royals based at Kensington Palace and are parents to five-year-old Prince George, four-year-old Princess Charlotte, and one-year-old Prince Louis.
+Today, the Duke and Duchess of Cambridge are full-time royals based at Kensington Palace and are parents to seven-year-old Prince George, five-year-old Princess Charlotte, and three-year-old Prince Louis.